ThunderMat/Introduction-to-MCU-Programming-for-Power-Electronics-Control-Applications/README.md

 >Required:
 >MATLAB 2018b or newer
->Embedded Coder Support Package for TI C2000
+>Embedded Coder Support Package for TI C2000 (or C2000 Microcontroller Blockset)
->TI controlSUITE (C2000Ware) and Code Composer Studio v6 or newer
+>TI controlSUITE (or C2000Ware) and Code Composer Studio v6 or newer

 ### Feedback
 This material is currently adopted for exercises and laboratory activities at "[Politecnico di Milano (Italy)](https://www.polimi.it/en)", "[University of Nebraska-Lincoln (USA)](https://www.unl.edu/)" and "[Istanbul Technical University (Turkey)](https://www.itu.edu.tr/en)".